khirshah/ollama_langchain/README.md

 ## Requirements

 - python 3
-- you'll need an editor that can run Jupyter notebooks for example VSCode: https://code.visualstudio.com/
+- an editor that can run Jupyter notebooks for example VSCode: https://code.visualstudio.com/

 ## Install